ROCm/rocm-examples/HIP-Basic/streams/README.md

 # HIP-Basic Streams Example

 ## Description
 A stream encapsulates a queue of tasks that are launched on the GPU device.
 This example showcases usage of multiple streams, each with their own tasks.
-These tasks include asynchronous memory copies using `hipMemcpyAsync` and asynchronous kernel launches using `hipLaunchKernelGGL`.
+These tasks include asynchronous memory copies using `hipMemcpyAsync` and asynchronous kernel launches using `myKernelName<<<...>>>`.

 ### Application flow
 1. Host side input and output memory is allocated using `hipHostMalloc` as pinned memory.
 It will ensure that the memory copies will be performed asynchronously when using `hipMemcpyAsync`.